What is a transparent proxy?

 - Fill in the (Secure) Web Proxy Server IP address and port (provided by the network admin).
 Also, if the transparent proxy requires authentication, enter the Username and Password.

-- Click Ok, and you have complete the setup of the transparent proxy.
+- Click Ok, and you have completed the setup of the transparent proxy.

 Transparent proxy security issues